 One of the reasons why people fail to reach their goals is because they set unrealistic goals and make big changes at once.

-In fact, it’s the small achievements that are going to keep you going and make room for bigger achievements.
+But it’s the small achievements that are going to keep you going and make room for bigger achievements.